OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 1. Select the integration, then select the server actions you want to use in your application, and finally select **Apply**.

 You can now use the Server Actions of the integration to show and manipulate data from the MongoDB database.
-To learn more about how to use MongoDB integration in your app, check the [this article]().
+To learn more about how to use MongoDB integration in your apps, check the [this article](mongo-db.md).